tskit-dev/tutorials/_sources/phylogen.md

 # {program}`Tskit` for phylogenetics

-{program}`Tskit`, the tree sequence toolkit, can be used as an efficient library for very large evolutionary trees. {program}`Tskit` makes it easy to deal with trees with millions of tips, as in the example below:
+{program}`Tskit`, the tree sequence toolkit, is an efficient library for very large evolutionary trees.
+It makes trees with millions of tips straightforward to store and analyse, as in the example below:

 ```{code-cell}
 :"tags": ["hide-input"]